cmdalbem/portfolio/src/pages/ciclomapa/index.md

 Our main insights were:

-* Solutions based on OSM are very technical and hard to understand and operate, and none had clear instructions about the collaborative dimension and how to contribute with the mapping.
+* Solutions based on OSM are very technical and hard to use, and none had clear instructions about the collaborative dimension and how to contribute with the mapping.
 * Bike maps rarely explain their terminologies which are not very friendly to the broad public.
 * When multiple typologies are these are often colored in rather random ways, producing a final result that is not only unappealing but, most importantly, confusing and overwhelming.
-* Almost none of them were responsive and accessible via smartphones.
+* Almost none were adapted to Mobile devices.
-* Several local maps had interesting features but couldn't be easily reused for other cities.

 ```grid|1
 ![](./roadmap.jpeg "Prioritizing the features we wanted to develop next.")